ChrisIngham/Java-To-Job/README.md

 # Nov 2
 - Created Springboot api, need to continue to work on the frontend to get a proper application
 - Two Sum Leetcode completed

+# Nov 3
+- created leetcode repo, to practice for java interviews. redoing what i know in python